 9am-5:30pm daily, closed Sundays

-There are many cool antique stores, boutique home decor & clothing shops and eclectic gift shops.
-Alleycat vintage decor is fun to look around, Tides, Watermark Book Co, Boho Chick Vintage, and Red Door Thrift Store to name a few of the best.
-There are plenty of interesting shops to check out on the mainstreet.
+There are a lot of cool antique stores, boutique home decor, clothing shops, and eclectic gift shops.
+Alleycat vintage decor is fun to look around, and there are also Tides, Watermark Book Co, Boho Chick Vintage, and Red Door Thrift Store to name a few of the best.
+The mainstreet has plenty of interesting shops to explore.

 Eat lunch at Gere-a-Deli, an old school diner

 This is an old fashioned sandwich shop on the main street Commercial Ave.
-This spot is a homey diner which serves breakfast and lunch in an old 20’s bank with old time signs.
-They are known for salad, sandwich and soup.
-This spot is owned by the mayor and run by his son so it is a locals family spot in town.
+This spot is a homey diner which serves breakfast and lunch in an old 20’s bank with old-timey signs.
+They are known for their salads, sandwiches and soups.
+This spot is owned by the mayor and run by his son so it is a local family spot in town.
 This restaurant is also the number one rated restaurant in Anacortes for a quick bite.
-Another great spot for lunch is Calico Cupboard, and a special treat at Gelato Coffee.
+Another great spot for lunch is Calico Cupboard, and if you are looking for a special treat check out Gelato Coffee.

 Open 7am-4pm daily

 Whidbey Island is only about a 30-minute drive away with Deception Pass State Park and lots of gorgeous beaches, and charming cities to explore.

 This is a cool overlook rock peak that has a great view of Fidalgo Bay, the harbor, and the rest of the island.
 The park is a 37-acre wooded parkland that has hiking trails, wildlife, & high vista views of the marina.
 This is a great spot to go on a short hike up from the bottom, or you drive all the way up to the lookout point.
 There are huge boulders to sit on and have a picnic or climb on for a better view.
 You take 4th street downtown and turn right on V ave. to head up to the top of the lookout point.